swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 ## Introduction

 Regex literals declare a string processing algorithm using syntax familiar across a variety of languages and tools throughout programming history.
-Formalizing regex literals in Swift requires choosing a delimiter strategy (e.g. `#/.../#` or `re'...'`), detailing the syntax accepted in between the delimiters ("interior syntax"), and specifying actual types and any relevant protocols for the literal itself.
+Formalizing regex literals in Swift requires:

+- Choosing a delimiter (e.g. `#/.../#` or `re'...'`)
+- Detailing the "interior syntax" accepted in between delimiters
+- Specifying actual types and relevant protocols for the literal.

-This proposal-component focuses on the interior syntax, which is large enough for its own targeted discussion ahead of the full proposal.
-Regex literal interior syntax will be part of Swift's source-compatibility story (and to some extent binary compatibility), so we present a detailed and comprehensive design.
+We present a detailed and comprehensive treatment of regex literal interior syntax.
+The syntax we're proposing is large enough for its own dedicated discussion ahead of a full regex literal proposal.

+This is part of a larger effort in supporting regex literals, which in turn is part of a larger effort towards better string processing using regex.
+See [Pitch and Proposal Status](https://github.com/apple/swift-experimental-string-processing/issues/107), which tracks each relevant piece.

 ## Motivation

-Swift aims to be a pragmatic programming language, balancing (**TODO(Michael)**: prose).
-Rather than pursue a novel interior syntax, (**TODO(Michael)**: prose).
+Swift aims to be a pragmatic programming language, striking a balance between familiarity, interoperability, and advancing the art.
+Swift's `String` presents a uniquely Unicode-forward model of string, but currently suffers from limited processing facilities.

-Regex interior syntax is part of a larger [proposal](https://forums.swift.org/t/pitch-regular-expression-literals/52820), which in turn is part of a larger [string processing effort](https://forums.swift.org/t/declarative-string-processing-overview/52459).
+The full string processing effort includes a literal, a result builder DSL, protocols for intermixing 3rd party industrial-strength parsers with regex declarations, strong types, and a slew of regex-powered algorithms over strings.

+This proposal specifically hones in on the _familiarity_ aspect by providing a best-in-class treatment of familiar regex syntax.

 ## Proposed Solution